c6o/docs/docs/references/compose.md

 Ports specify the `local` and `remote` port numbers.

-Condition types are explained in detail in [Tutorials > Serving Local Variants > Condition Types](../tutorials/serve.mdx#condition-types)
+Condition types are explained in detail in [Serve Condition Types](/references/serve.mdx#serve-condition-types).

 #### User Condition Type